 - Plan a new learning experience for your learners.
-See the PoP Playful Learning Planner or PoP Practices tools for support here. - Change something about your classroom environment. - ▶ Introduce a new material (e.g., clay, wire, natural materials, a new digital tool or app, etc.). - ▷ Try a new daily or weekly routine. - Interview learners about their ideas, then incorporate them into your practice. - Involve learners in a discussion about your question.
+On the PoP website, you will find resources that can help you plan, like the Playful Learning Planner and the PoP Practices. - Change something about your classroom environment - Introduce a new material (e.g. clay, wire, natural materials, a new digital tool or app...) - Try a new daily or weekly routine - Interview learners about their ideas, then incorporate them into your practice - Involve learners in a discussion about your question.
 Tell them you are doing research and want to learn more about your topic.
 Ask them what ideas they have.
 For example, "Class, I've noticed our morning routine isn't working.
-What have you noticed about our mornings?" or "What ideas do you have about your topic?"
+What have you noticed about our mornings?" or "What ideas do you have about XXX?"
 Listen and record learners' ideas, and then keep them included in the process.
 Let them know what you try and share some of your documentation back with them so they can participate in reflecting on what you are learning through your PPR process.